 Trinity River Audubon Center is onsite teaching garden guests how to identify birds throughout the gardens and giving tips and tricks for getting the best view.

-A wildlife photographer will be on property teaching garden guests the best way to take pictures of wildlife in the garden.
+Urban wildlife photographer Chris Jackson will be on property teaching garden guests the best way to take pictures of wildlife in the garden.

 Africa Day Celebration

 Saturday & Sunday, May 21-22, 2-3 p.m., Pecan Grove